ozonos/atom-launcher/README.md

-Atom Overview
+Atom Launcher
 =========

-A simplified overview with applications sorted by frequency of use
+A simplified App Launcher with applications sorted by frequency of use